Sashmika11/alx-low_level_programming/0x01-variables_if_else_while/README.md

- this program prints in lower and upper case
+this programe writes alphabets in lowercase follwed by a new line